The two-dimensional Gabor function adapted to natural image statistics: A model of simple-cell receptive fields and sparse structure in images: Model

-giving a 2D Gaussian with a sinusoidal modulation and eight adjustable parameters.
-In this parameterization, I have made a single modification from that presented in \cite{daugman85}, and \cite{jones}: The wave-vector of the sinusoidal term is always aligned along one of the principal axes of the Gaussian, resulting in one less adjustable parameter.
-In Eq.~(\ref{gab1}), I have chosen the wave-vector to be aligned along the $\tilde{y}$ principal axis so that $\phi=0$ corresponds to a bar or an edge aligned along the $x$-axis.
-The 2D Gaussian envelope is now described by its center position $(x_{0},y_{0})$, the envelope widths $\sigma_{x}$ and $\sigma_{y}$, and the orientation $\phi$ of its principal axes.
-The sinusoid has wavelength $\lambda=2\pi/|k|$ (or spatial frequency $f=|k|/2\pi$), phase $\varphi$, and a wave-vector (propagation direction) along the $\tilde{y}$ principal axis.
+with \\ This function has eight adjustable parameters and describes a 2D Gaussian modulated by a sinusoid.
+The Gaussian principal axes $\tilde{x}$ and $\tilde{y}$ are arbitrarily rotated and translated in the plane according to Eq.(\ref{gab2}).
+In this parameterization, the wave-vector of the sinusoidal term is always aligned along one of the principal axes; resulting in one less adjustable parameter than that presented in \cite{daugman85} and \cite{jones}.
+Specifically, I have chosen the wave-vector to be aligned along the $\tilde{y}$ principal axis.
+The 2D Gaussian envelope is described by its center location $(x_{0},y_{0})$, the envelope widths $\sigma_{x}$ and $\sigma_{y}$, and the orientation $\phi$ of its principal axes.
+The sinusoid has wavelength $\lambda=2\pi/|k|$ (or spatial frequency $f=|k|/2\pi$), phase $\varphi$, and a wave-vector along the $\tilde{y}$ principal axis.
 The parameter $A$ is a scale factor.

-From the perspective of neuroscience, each of these Gabor parameters tells us something about the receptive fields of cortical simple cells.
-Receptive-field location is given by $(x_0,y_0)$, while $\sigma_{x}$ and $\sigma_{y}$ quantify its spatial localization.
-The parameter $\phi$ is the orientation of bar or an edge placed in a receptive field that causes a strong response from the cell.
-Due to the direction of the wave-vector with respect to the Gaussian principal axes, a basis with $\sigma_{y}/\sigma_{x}<1$ will resolve orientation more sharply than spatial frequency; while a basis with $\sigma_{y}/\sigma_{x}>1$ will resolve spatial frequency more sharply than orientation \citep{daugman85}.
-The parameter $k$ indicates the preference of a cell for certain spatial frequencies, while $\varphi$ is the receptive-field phase.
+From the perspective of neuroscience, each Gabor parameter tells us something about the receptive-field profile of a cortical simple cell.
+The size of a receptive field located at $(x_0,y_0)$ is determined by $\sigma_{x}$ and $\sigma_{y}$.
+The parameter $\phi$ is the orientation of a visual stimulus given by a bar or an edge placed in a receptive field that elicits a strong response from the cell.
+The parameter $k$ indicates the preference of a cell for visual stimuli of particular spatial frequencies.
+Due to the parameterization of the wave-vector with respect to the principal axes, a receptive-field profile with an aspect ratio less than one, $\sigma_{y}/\sigma_{x}<1$, favours orientation resolution at the expense of spatial-frequency resolution; while a receptive-field profile with an aspect ratio greater than one, $\sigma_{y}/\sigma_{x}>1$, favours spatial-frequency resolution at the expense of orientation resolution \citep{daugman85}.
+This point is further investigated in the next section.

-The $g({\bf{r}},{\bf{r}}^{\prime})$ are now parameterized so that each basis function is given by a 2D Gabor function with a unique set of values for five of the parameters: